Opentrons/opentrons/api/docs/v2/new_modules.rst

 Deactivate
 ^^^^^^^^^^

-This function will stop heating or cooling and will turn off the fan on the module.
+This function will stop heating or cooling and will turn off the fan on the Temperature Module.
-You would still be able to call ``set_temperature()`` function to initiate a heating or cooling phase again.

 .. code-block:: python